semanticize/semanticizer/README.md

 1. The software has been tested with Python 2.7.3 on OS X 2.8

+2. A Redis server needs to be set up and running.

-2. The following Python modules need to be installed (I used pip):
+3. The following Python modules need to be installed (I used pip):
  * redis
  * nltk
  * python-Levenshtein
  * networkx
  * lxml
  * flask
- * scikit-learn (optional, see point 5)
+ * scikit-learn (optional, see point 6)
- * scipy (optional, see point 5)
+ * scipy (optional, see point 6)
  * mock (optional, used by the tests)

-3. Create semanticizer/logs folder
+4. Create semanticizer/logs folder

-4. Run SemanticizerFlaskServer with link to wikipedia data (dload from http://semanticize.uva.nl/nl.tgz):
+5. Run SemanticizerFlaskServer with link to wikipedia data (dload from http://semanticize.uva.nl/nl.tgz):

     --langloc dutch nl nlwiki-20111104

-5. In order to work with the scikit features you need to install the scikit-learn and scipy packages.
+6. In order to work with the scikit features you need to install the scikit-learn and scipy packages.
 Before installing scipy you need to have [swig](http://www.swig.org/download.html) installed.
 See INSTALL for instructions. (configure, make, make install)